MuhammadKarimov007/java8-in-action/src/main/java/chapter2/chapter2Notes.md

 condition on an Apple.
 This is what behavior parameterization means: the ability to tell a method to take multiple behaviors as parameters and use them internally to achieve different behavior.
+* Even though we parameterized the behavior of the filterApples method, the code itself is still very verbose.
+  To somehow tackle this, we have anonymous classes.
+  They don't have a name and allow you to declare and instantiate a class at the same time.
+  In other words, they allow you to create and write the implementations at the same time.
+[FifthExample](FifthExample.java) shows anonymous class in action.
+As you can see, even anonymous classes are verbose.
+* The final step would be to write the previous code by using lambda expressions.
+[SixthExample](SixthExample.java) shows this in action.